XenonAbe/SlickGrid/README.md

 2. Now the editor will receive event as second parameter when available.

-3. Two new events are added `finishedInitialization' and `finishedRendering'.
+3. Two new events are added `onInitialize` and `onRendered`.
-    - `finishedInitialization` will be get called when the actual init is finished (in case of lazy init enable it get called after that).
+    - `onInitialize` will be get called when the actual init is finished (in case of lazy init enable it get called after that).
-    - `finishedRendering` will be called after the `render' completes.
+    - `onRendered` will be called after the `render' completes.

 4. Exposed following 4 methods:
     - `getHeaderWidth` to get the header width.